 - Young people often take photographs and videos of themselves and each other on their mobile phones but they should be very careful how they then share these images.
 Embarrassing or inappropriate photos/videos could easily be passed between phones and put online.
 Once sent or put online, control over the images may be lost and they could end up in the hands of strangers.
 Photographs or videos may also be used to fuel bullying or harassment.
 Visit the thinkuknow website for more information and advice on this.

-- If your child has a profile on a social networking site they may access it on their mobile phone.
+- If your child has a profile on a social networking site they will likely access it on their mobile phone.
 Ensure they know why it is important to allow their personal information only to be shared with people they know in the real world.
-Most of the larger social networking sites specify a minimum age of 13 for all members.
+Most of the social networking sites specify a minimum age of 13 for all members.
 For those sites that are aimed at younger children, parental consent and confirmation of the child’s age will usually be required.
-Check the minimum age requirement for users – ask your child which sites they visit to make sure they’re visiting sites appropriate for theiir age.
+Check the minimum age requirement for users – ask your child which sites they visit to make sure they’re visiting sites appropriate for their age.